-Welcome to the Department of Mathematics and Computer Science!
+Welcome to the Department of Computer Science!

-You've come to us because you need to develop skills in mathematics and computer science in order to be successful in your future professional career.
+You've come to us because you need to develop your analytical, logical and programming skills in order to be successful in your future professional career.
 Our instructors and administrative associates would like to make your learning experience enjoyable and productive.
 Please read the contents of this handout carefully before you take your very first course with us.